Kyyle2114/Pytorch-Template/README.md

 - Change the dataset in `dataset/` and `utils/datasets.py`
 - Modify training configurations
 - Add new features while maintaining the existing pipeline structure

+### Cursor Rules

+The cursor rules for this repository are inspired by the collection of best practices at [awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules).